Rongorongo: Dating the tablets

 Texts A, P, and V can be dated to the 18th or 19th century by virtue of being inscribed on European oars.
-Orliac (2005) argued that the wood for tablet C (Mamari) was cut from the trunk of a tree some 15 m tall, and Easter Island has long been deforested of trees that size.
+Orliac (2005) argues that the wood for tablet C (Mamari) was cut from the trunk of a tree some 15 m tall, and Easter Island has long been deforested of trees that size.
 Analysis of charcoal indicates that the forest disappeared in the first half of the 17th century.
-Roggeveen, who discovered Easter Island in 1722, described the island as "destitute of large trees" and in 1770 González de Ahedo wrote, "Not a single tree is to be found capable of furnishing a plank so much as six inches [15 cm] in width."
-Forster, with Cook's expedition of 1774, reported that "there was not a tree upon the island which exceeded the height of 10 feet [3 m]."
+Jakob Roggeveen, who discovered Easter Island in 1722, described the island as "destitute of large trees" and in 1770 Felipe González de Ahedo wrote, "Not a single tree is to be found capable of furnishing a plank so much as six inches [15 cm] in width."
+Forster, with James Cook's expedition of 1774, reported that "there was not a tree upon the island which exceeded the height of 10 feet [3 m]."

 All of these methods date the wood, not the inscriptions themselves.
 Pacific rosewood is not durable, and is unlikely to survive long in Easter Island's climate.

+The tablets preserved in Rome were carbon-dated in a study published February 2, 2024 in Nature.
+Most dated to the 19th century.
+One was securely dated to the mid-15th century, suggesting that rongorongo may have been in use well before European contact.
+It was noted the dating was of the wooden tablet, not of the writing upon it, which could be younger.

 1770 Spanish expedition

-In 1770 the Spanish annexed Easter Island under Captain González de Ahedo.
-A signing ceremony was held in which a treaty of annexation was signed by an undisclosed number of chiefs "by marking upon it certain characters in their own form of script."
-(Reproduction at right.)
+In 1770, the Spanish annexed Easter Island under Captain González de Ahedo.
+A signing ceremony was held in which a treaty of annexation was signed by an undisclosed number of chiefs "by marking upon it certain characters in their own form of script" (reproduction at right).